-U.S. Attorney Announces Nearly $60 Million In Grants Available
+U.S. Attorney Announces Nearly $60 Million in Grants Available

-(STL.News) – U.S. Attorney Maria Chapa Lopez today announced that nearly $60 million in Department of Justice grants is available to help communities address public safety by supporting successful reentry of adult and juvenile offenders into their communities.
+(STL.News) – U.S. Attorney Craig Carpenito today announced that nearly $60 million in Department of Justice grants is available to help communities address public safety by supporting successful reentry of adult and juvenile offenders into their communities.

+“The vast majority of inmates will be eventually returning to society after having completed their sentences,” U.S. Attorney Carpenito said.
+“We want to make sure that when they do, they have the best possible chance at successfully reintegrating.
+The programs supported by these grants will help support those who are developing the strategies that will make that possible.”

 The funding is available through OJP, the federal government’s leading source of public safety funding and crime victim assistance in state, local and tribal jurisdictions.
 OJP’s programs support a wide array of activities and services, including adult and juvenile reentry initiatives and research projects designed to improve our knowledge of what works in reentry programming.